mpv-player/mpv/DOCS/man/mpv.rst

     Standard X11 display name to use.

 FFmpeg/Libav:
-    This library accesses various environment variables.
-However, they are not centrally documented, and documenting them is not our job.
-Therefore, this list is incomplete.
+    This library accesses various environment variables, however they are not centrally documented.
+Some of the useful ones are provided here.

     Notable environment variables: